tamarasuarezrod/find-my-borough/README.md

 - **Age demographics** – Office for National Statistics (ONS)
 - **Transport zones** – Custom mapping based on TfL data

 These were merged and normalized into a final feature set per borough.
-To simulate user preferences, we generated synthetic user profiles with weighted preferences and synthetic feedback scores to train the model in a controlled environment.
+To simulate user preferences, we generated synthetic user profiles with weighted preferences, contextual information (current_situation and stay_duration), and synthetic feedback scores to train the model in a controlled environment.

 See [data_sheet.md](./data_sheet.md) for full details.

 ## Model

 The recommendation system uses a feedforward neural network implemented in PyTorch.
-It predicts how suitable each borough is for a user based on their preference weights and borough-level features.
+It predicts how suitable each borough is for a user based on their preference weights, contextual data, and borough-level features.
 We chose this model for its flexibility and ability to capture non-linear relationships between inputs.

+The model takes a 15-dimensional input vector:

+- 4 borough features
+- 4 user-defined preference weights
+- 7 one-hot encoded features for current_situation and stay_duration

-The model takes an 8-dimensional input vector (4 user-defined weights + 4 borough features) and outputs a score between 0 and 1 indicating suitability.
+It outputs a score between 0 and 1 indicating suitability.
 See [model_card.md](./model_card.md) for full details.

 ## Hyperparameter Optimization

 We used Bayesian Optimization (via `skopt`) to tune the model’s architecture and learning rate.
 Parameters explored included the number of hidden layers, units per layer, and learning rate.
 The best configuration found was:

-- Architecture: (8 → 15 → 32 → 1)
+- Architecture: (15 → 44 → 8 → 1)
 - Activation functions: ReLU (hidden layers), Sigmoid (output)
 - Optimizer: Adam
 - Loss function: Binary Cross Entropy
-- Learning rate: `0.00806`
+- Learning rate: 0.004435

 ## Results

-On the synthetic test set, the model achieved a validation loss of **0.1672 (Binary Cross Entropy)**.
+On the synthetic test set, the model achieved a validation loss of 0.337 (Binary Cross Entropy).
 This indicates good consistency between predicted and actual synthetic feedback scores.
-While the training labels are simulated, the model shows strong potential to personalize borough recommendations based on user preferences.
+While the training labels are simulated, the model shows strong potential to personalize borough recommendations based on user preferences and context.
+As real users begin interacting with the platform and providing feedback, the model can be retrained to better reflect actual behavior, improving the quality and relevance of recommendations over time.

 ## Contact